zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes-how-it-works.md

 ### Step 3: Open the Database Connection

-After EF Core prepare batch to be saved, it needs a database connection to execute the save operation.
+After EF Core prepares the command batches, it needs a database connection to execute the save operation.

 If the database connection is not already open, EF Core opens it.